ymolists/website/src/routes/docs/quickstart/grain.md

 - Walk you through a real world example with an existing Gitpod config
 - Introduce you to prebuilds
-- Demonstrate the benefits of ephemeral development environments
+- Demonstrate the benefits of ephemeral developer environments

 For simplicity we use a GitHub template, but Gitpod works similarly with GitLab and Bitbucket.